sachin-rajput/basic-ds-algo/dlinkList/README.txt

 Run with mem-test:
 make run-memory

+Run with mem-test and check for errors: make run-check

 Change the input.txt to simulate different inputs.

 Each functions has the purpose in header files.